-Long Term Disability coverage is to be structured to immediately follow the STD coverage, i.e., 30th week.
+LTD coverage is to be structured to immediately follow the STD coverage, i.e. (30th week).

 Participation is mandatory and the employee will be responsibility for 100% of the premiums.
-It is understood the premium payment is a taxable benefit payable by the employee.
-The LTD coverage during an illness is on a non-taxable basis.
+Benefit payments from the insurer will be on a non-taxable basis.

-14.05 An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
+- An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
 An employee who will be absent on the day shift due to personal illness must notify the Employer at least one and one-half (11⁄2) hours prior to the commencement of the shift unless impossible.
-Late notice does not cause forfeiture of sick pay benefits.

-- During any illness or injury, the employee will notify the Employer of their intention to return to work as far in advance as possible. - 14.07 An employee may be required to produce proof of disabling sickness or injury in the form of a medical certificate from a qualified medical practitioner for any absence.
+Late notice does not cause forfeiture of sick pay benefits. - 14.06 When reporting returning to duty the employee will notify the Employer at least one full shift in advance of their intention to return. - 14.07 An employee may be required to produce proof of disabling sickness or injury in the form of a medical certificate from a qualified medical practitioner for any absence.
 A declaration of illness shall be completed by an employee returning from paid income protection.